elastic/elastic-agent/deploy/kubernetes/README.md

 ## Getting started

-This is the list of officially supported Beats, with example manifests to run them in Kubernetes:
+This is the list of officially supported Elastic Agents, with example manifests to run them in Kubernetes:

 Beat | Description
 ---- | ----
-[filebeat](filebeat) | Tails and ships logs
-[metricbeat](metricbeat) | Fetches sets of metrics from the operating system and services [auditbeat](auditbeat) | Collect Linux audit framework data and monitor files integrity [heartbeat](heartbeat) | Monitor services for their availability with active probing
+[Elastic Agent managed](elastic-agent-managed) | Elastic Agent managed by Fleet setup [Elastic Agent standalone](elastic-agent-standalone) | Standalone Elastic Agent setup